MetaMask/metamask-docs/docs/guide/snaps-concepts.md

 ### Introduction

 Custom UI is a UI definition system used by various Snaps features.
-Rather than returning simply text strings, certain Snaps actions will have the ability to return a richer UI to express their output.
+It enables Snaps to describe a rich UI to be displayed in some contexts.

-Custom UI is used to return custom user interfaces in [`snap_dialog`](./snaps-rpc-api.html#snap-dialog), and in the [`onTransaction` export](./snaps-exports.html#ontransaction).
+Custom UI is used to describe custom user interfaces in [`snap_dialog`](./snaps-rpc-api.html#snap-dialog), and in the [`onTransaction` export](./snaps-exports.html#ontransaction).

 ### How to use it